estebanfelipep/poland-next15-conferences-browser/STEPS.md

 ## Active filters with useTransition

 - Let's see the TalksExplorer.
 The Talks client component is receiving the talks promise.
 Suspending with a fallback.
+- Now let's solidify our knowledge and make a loading state for the clear button.
 - We can now upgrade the interaction of this clear button with another transition!
 - Add transition to router.push and get loading state.
 - Showcase state, normal react event handling!